 Even the lightest of exercise supports the cardiovascular system.
 Lungs and heart work as a team, and keeping them healthy is ideal.
 Exercising can make you feel more out of breath, but usually only temporarily.
 If a feeling of breathlessness persists, talk to your doctor about what exercise is appropriate for you.

 Making the decision to improve your health by starting an exercise program can be one of the best decisions you’ll ever make.
 Being physically fit makes every aspect of life better and is one of the most basic ways to improve your quality of life.
 Before beginning any exercise program, consult with your physician.

 Another way to improve your quality of life is to seek treatment for your lung disease.
-The Lung Institute offers stem cell therapy that may slow the progression of lung disease by promoting healing in the lungs.
+The Lung Institute offers cellular therapy that may slow the progression of lung disease by promoting healing in the lungs.
 If you or a loved one suffers from lung disease and want to learn more about treatment options, contact the Lung Institute online, or call (800) 729-3065.